 He shall receive for his services the same Compensation of the President of the State at the same times: but, during his tenure, shall be ineligible to hold or be appointed to any other public position of Power, Trust, or Profit from or within the State; or to serve or act in or succeed to the Office of the President, excepting candidacy at a general Election.

-He shall, in order to keep the Office, have attained thirty years of age; have been seven years a Citizen; throughout his tenure, be an inhabitant of the State; and, at the time of Appointment, have been for the preceding fifty months a resident within the State, and have neither served nor acted in the Office of the President longer than eighteen months during the preceding four years.
+He shall, in order to keep the Office, have attained thirty years of age; have been seven years a Citizen; be an inhabitant of the State throughout his tenure; and, at the time of Appointment, have been for the preceding fifty months a resident within the State, and have neither served nor acted in the Office of the President longer than eighteen months during the preceding four years.

 §3.
-The precise number, competence, and organization of the Departments shall be established by statute, according to relevance and principal purpose: provided, that each Department shall be headed by a single Executive Officer, other than the Chief Secretary, who shall be styled as the Secretary thereof; and may have for its assistance such number of Deputy Secretaries and Assistant Secretaries as established by the Law.
+The precise number, competence, and organization of the Departments shall be established by statute, according to relevance and principal purpose; provided, that each Department shall be headed by a single Executive Officer, other than the Chief Secretary, and may have for its assistance only such number of Deputy Secretaries and Assistant Secretaries as established by the Law.

 §4.
 The President of the State shall appoint the Chief Secretary at his pleasure, but have no Power to remove the latter; and shall administer wherefor the Oath of Office in witness of the Speaker of the Chamber of Delegates at least.